 Nebraska 4-H Scholarship - Due March 15

-Applications for Nebraska 4-H Scholarships will be accepted at the 4-H Foundation.
+Applications for Nebraska 4-H Scholarships will be submitted to the Nebraska 4-H Foundation.

 - Must be a current high school senior, graduating spring of the current year, and attending college in the fall of the current year (unless specified by indiviual scholarship guidelines).